Meet the Founders & the Board

 Rev. Dave Clements, MBA, MA, MDiv:

 Dave has provided management leadership in human resources, business development and fundraising for small start-ups.
 His leadership has been in the launch of several companies and as a consultant to many industries.
 Dave holds an MBA and MA in Organizational Development and is the author of the book, “Riding the Wave, a Guide for Those Who Have Experienced Job Loss”.
 He received his MDiv degree from Meadville Lombard Theological School.
-He is currently Interim Minister at the Cape Town Unitarian Church, Cape Town, South Africa.
+He is the past Interim Minister of the Cape Town Unitarian Church, Cape Town, South Africa and is now the current interim minister of the Universalist Unitarian Church of Peoria, Illinois.

 Dorothy Faller, MSSA: